mratsim/weave/weave/channels/loop_promises_notifiers.md

 Due to the bounded worst-case performance of the binary-tree solution, I lean toward that.
 However, what if all the dependent tasks or a large contiguous proportion (half) are ready?
-It seems like a waste to back to the root of the tree every time.
+It seems like a waste to start from the root of the tree every time.

 I sense there is an optimization to be done.
 For example, the search for promises could return [start, stop), the largest contiguous